mccanne/sharkfest/README.md

 network taps or over archived PCAP files.
-Having experimented extensively with well-known, open-source search and analytics systems and after talking to a wide range of practitioners of such tech stacks, we noticed a recurring _design pattern_: a search cluster is often deployed to hold recent logs for interactive queries, while some sort of data lake is deployed in parallel to hold historical data for batch analytics.
+Having experimented extensively with well-known, open-source search and analytics systems and after talking to a wide range of practitioners of such tech stacks, we noticed a recurring and compelling _design pattern_: a search cluster is often deployed to hold recent logs for interactive queries, while some sort of data lake is deployed in parallel to hold historical data for batch analytics.